 I found this out after I had a shock one day.
-I won’t go into graphic detail, but let’s just say after I’d been to take a dump, I almost had another unscheduled one when I saw what colour my poop was!
-And I almost had a third when I Googled it.
+I won’t go into graphic detail, but let’s just say after I’d been for a Number Two, I almost did another when I saw what colour my poop was!

-The internet is a great thing, but it must be a nightmare if you’re a hypochondriac.
-I mean, you get a pimple, you look it up… and it could be cancer.
+The internet is a great thing, but it can be very misleading if you’re not careful.
+I mean, you get a pimple, you look it up… cancer.
 You get a toothache and you look that up… cancer again.
 A headache?
 Yep, cancer – or possibly a stroke, a heart attack, cirrhosis of the liver, or mange.
 And so it goes on.
-Fortunately, I’m not a hypochondriac, although I could easily become one if I was to believe everything I read through Google.
+And social media is even worse for bad information.
+It’s people who are the problem.

-That’s what I had to do here.
-My starting point was that I had done something sufficiently different from normal – namely, I made some salted, roasted cashews and ate some.
-Well, when I say “some”, what I actually mean was about 500g of them over a period of about 24 hours (and about two thirds of that in one go).
-As you can probably tell, I like cashews, and since I hadn’t had any for about a year, I suddenly got a hankering for some.
+In my case, I had done something sufficiently different from normal – namely, I made some salted, roasted Cashews (which are easy to whip up, and way cheaper than buying them ready made) and ate some.
+By “some”, it was actually more like half a kilo of them over a fairly short period of time.
+I like Cashews, and since I hadn’t had any for a while I suddenly got a hankering for some.
 They were nice, and I didn’t give it much thought until my stomach started rumbling an hour or two later.

-When I Googled the subject of “stool colour and cashew nuts” I was surprised at how many results came up.
-There was no bona fide medical stuff (other than dire warnings about cancer and scrofula), but lots of cases of people questioning poop colour after eating cashews.
+When I Googled “stool colour and cashew nuts” I was surprised at how many results came up – mostly dire warnings about cancer and scrofula.
+There were also a lot of cases of people questioning their poop colour after eating Cashews.
 So many, in fact, that there was absolutely no way that there couldn’t be a connection.